dmbednarz/Learning-Cpp-My-Journey/README.md

 # Learning-Cpp-My-Journey
 My journey of learning C++.
-This includes all the code I am learning based on Fundamentals of Programming C++, with parts that I have added to make the programs my own.
+I will be including all the programs I make as part of my learning process